trak3r/rngesus/README.md

     - https://github.com/ryanto/acts_as_votable
 - search, type-ahead quick find
 - on the outcomes page of a multi-roll randomizer, allow clicking on any single roll to re-roll just that result
+- animate spin results like a slot machine